SepidehRasekh/Dashboards/README.md

-In this project we create a dynamic dashboard in Excel with bike sale dataset.
+In this project we dynamic dashboards in Excel, PowerBI and Tableau